- →Employed groomers earn $25K–$45K/year; independent operators earn $45K–$85K+

 What the data says: average dog groomer salaries in 2026

+The range is wide.
 Here's a realistic breakdown by employment type:

 | Employment type | Annual income range | Notes |